Содержание

 cp -a /media/path_to_your_DVD_drive .

-Replace path_to_your_DVD_drive
+Replace path_to_your_DVD_drive with the

 actual path under which your DVD drive is addressed.
 Depending on